-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) In complying with subregulation (1), the person must have regard to all relevant matters including - (a) risks to health and safety arising from unauthorised access to the work area; and - (b) the likelihood of unauthorised access occurring. - (3) In addition, the person must minimise risk to any person arising from the collapse of the trench by ensuring that all sides of the trench are adequately supported by doing 1 or more of the following:

-- (a) shoring by shielding or other comparable means;
+- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (2) In complying with subclause (1), the person must have regard to all relevant matters, including- - (a) risks to health and safety arising from unauthorised access to the work area, and - (b) the likelihood of unauthorised access occurring. - (3) In addition, the person must minimise the risk to any person arising from the collapse of the trench by ensuring that all sides of the trench are adequately supported by doing 1 or more of the following- - (a) shoring by shielding or other comparable means, - (b) benching, - (c) battering.

-- (b) benching;

-- (c) battering.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (4) Subregulation (3) does not apply if the person receives written advice from a geotechnical engineer that all sides of the trench are safe from collapse. - (5) An advice under subregulation (4) - (a) may be subject to a condition that specified natural occurrences may create a risk of collapse; and - (b) must state the period of time to which the advice applies.
+- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (4) Subclause (3) does not apply if the person receives written advice from a geotechnical engineer that all sides of the trench are safe from collapse. - (5) An advice under subclause (4)- - (a) may be subject to a condition that specified natural occurrences may create a risk of collapse, and - (b) must state the period of time to which the advice applies.

-PART 6.4 - Additional Duties of Principal Contractor
+Part 6.4 Additional duties of principal contractor

-This Part -
+This Part-

-- (a) applies in relation to a construction project; and - (b) imposes duties on the principal contractor for the project that are additional to the duties imposed under Part 6.3.
+- (a) applies in relation to a construction project, and - (b) imposes duties on the principal contractor for the project that are additional to the duties imposed under Part 6.3.

-As a principal contractor has management or control of a workplace, the principal contractor is also subject to duties imposed by the Act and these regulations on a person with management or control of a workplace.
+As a principal contractor has management or control of a workplace, the principal contractor is also subject to duties imposed by the Act and this Regulation on a person with management or control of a workplace.

-308. Specific control measure - signage identifying principal contractor
+308 Specific control measure-signage identifying principal contractor

-The principal contractor for a construction project must ensure that signs are installed, that -
+The principal contractor for a construction project must ensure that signs are installed, that-

-- (a) show the principal contractor's name and telephone contact numbers (including an after hours telephone number); and - (b) show the location of the site office for the project, if any; and - (c) are clearly visible from outside the workplace, or the work area of the workplace, where the construction project is being undertaken.
+- (a) show the principal contractor's name and telephone contact numbers (including an after hours telephone number), and - (b) show the location of the site office for the project, if any, and - (c) are clearly visible from outside the workplace, or the work area of the workplace, where the construction project is being undertaken.